-Myriad Playout v5 has several ways of sending posts to social media platforms (currently Twitter and Facebook) and it can be confusing understanding the link.
+Myriad Playout v5 and v6 have several ways of sending posts to social media platforms (currently Twitter and Facebook) and it can be confusing understanding the link.

 The two most powerful uses for this feature is to be able to place posts regularly within your log - for example to forward tease a song that's coming up, or to allow Voice Tracked shows to ALSO post information alongside links.